michaelpb/whiteboard-tutorial-processing-data-with-nodejs/README.md

 ## What is this

-This is a self-guided mini-tutorial built with Whiteboard about processing files of a few file types.
+This is a self-guided micro-tutorial built with Whiteboard about processing files of a few file types.
 It is intended for a novice programmer audience.
 The goal is to teach how to write little node utility scripts that process files.

-It also talks a little bit about bash, and the concepts of piping, and on standard in and out.

 ## Intended audience